Performing my solo play, LET IT BE ART! & Teaching my Master Acting Workshop, “The Art of Transformation” in Kerala, New Delhi and Mumbai – 2010

 by RONALD RAND

-In Thissur, Kerala, I attend the first day of the CPRACSIS International Conference on Body, Space, and Technology
+In Thissur, Kerala, I attend the first day of the CPRACSIS International Conference on Body, Space, and Technology.

-e for Performance Research and Cultural Studies in South Asia), and also other distinguished teachers, directors, performers and theatre practioners including Sri.
+When I arrive at the Conference I soon meet Dr. C. S. Biju, Director of CPRACSIS (Centre for Performance Research and Cultural Studies in South Asia), and also other distinguished teachers, directors, performers and theatre practioners including Sri.
 G. P. Despande, Sri.
 Sadanand Menon, Boris Daussa-Pastor, Padmini Rangarajan, Satish Pawade, Sunil Kumar S., R. Prasanna Venkatesan, and K.C.
 Manavendranath (Research Director of the Ankanam Theatre Group in Thissur).

 During the day, as well as the next day, I listen to different theatre practitioners and professors delivering their Papers on performance in India and America, technology, dance, puppetry, theater techniques, several different Indian performance rituals, and I also deliver a Paper on Harold Clurman and The Group Theatre.

-t she had learned and brought back to The Group Theatre – a subject I know very well.
+Those in the audience ask me about Stella Adler and when she studied with Stanislavsky in Paris, what she had learned and brought back to The Group Theatre – a subject I know very well.
 On both days we’re served a most delicious Indian lunch.
 Every moment is very special.

 On the way back to my hotel I pass a large black Brahmin cow lazily munching on the grass a few feet away from the busy bus station.
 Of course!!

-owing pink costume, head-dress, bracelets, necklaces, gloves, and pointed shoes, he depicts a God as he dances.
+The night before I am to perform, everyone gathers on the grounds of St. Thomas College to watch a Teyyam performance by Dr. Jayarajan V. In a brightly glowing pink costume, head-dress, bracelets, necklaces, gloves, and pointed shoes, he depicts a God as he dances.
 He is accompanied by two shirtless men playing large drums.
 A large bonfire on the ground is lit, and as the drumming grows louder, he dances across and through the flames several times, his movements in step with the music.
 I feel transported to another time and place when this ritual was necessary for the life of its village.

-rformance is next, performed by Ramachandran Pulaivar.
+A Shadow Puppet performance is next, performed by Ramachandran Pulaivar.
 Several candles are very clear in the darkness, lit in a row behind a long screen.
 Singing is heard coming from a tape, as various thin puppets in the shape of Gandhi, different animals, people, and trees are raised behind the screen, re-enacting the story of Gandhi’s life.

 The next night I perform LET IT BE ART!
 It is the first time in my ten years of performing the play, that I perform outside, under the stars, in a courtyard with tall trees behind me.
 This is my set!
 Plus a few chairs, tables and rugs are set up to create Harold Clurman’s living room.
 50 to 60 chairs face me and they are soon filled by a most enthusiastic audience.